miche658/CSCI4551_Final_Project/README.md

 ## Overview

-This project implements a cooperative multi-robot navigation system using ROS 2 and the Nav2 navigation stack.
+This project implements a cooperative multi-robot navigation system using ROS 2.
 Two TurtleBot-style robots autonomously explore and solve a maze in the Gazebo simulation environment.
 The robots build a shared map using SLAM and coordinate their exploration to avoid redundant work.

 ## System Architecture

-- ROS 2 Humble
+- ROS 2 Jazzy

-- Gazebo simulation
+- Gazebo Sim (gz-sim) + ros_gz_bridge
+- turtlebot3 packages (model + description)
 - SLAM Toolbox for mapping

-- Nav2 for global A* path planning and local obstacle avoidance

 - Custom coordination node for multi-robot task allocation

 ## Repository Structure